AAUW Student Leader Fundraising Guide

 - Update donors on your progress toward your goal in order to heat up the competition.

-- Show off your work and illustrate your impact!
-Engage donors and community members by sharing photos of some of the great events that your AAUW student org has held as well as any news articles or write-ups about your work.
+- Show off your impact!
+Engage potential donors and community members by sharing photos of some of the great events that your AAUW student org has held as well as any news articles or write-ups about your work.

-Use this e-mail template to ask family, friends, classmates, and other campus organizations to support your fundraising efforts.
-Don’t be afraid to ask; the worst that you’ll hear is no. Feel free to copy, paste, and customize this template for your audience.
+Use this email template to ask family, friends, classmates, and other campus organizations to support your fundraising efforts.
+Don’t be afraid to ask; the worst that you’ll hear is no. Feel free to customize this template for your audience.

-Since 1881 AAUW has been advocating for women’s rights, and I’m helping lead the way.
-My AAUW student organization is working every day to fight for social justice issues, build feminist communities, and demand equality for women and girls!
+Since 1881 AAUW has been advocating women’s rights, and I’m helping lead the way.
+My AAUW student organization at [your school] is working every day to fight for social justice issues, build feminist communities, and demand equality for women and girls!

-As an AAUW student organization leader, I have been able to help create programs that make a difference for women and girls.
+As an AAUW student organization leader I have been able to help create programs that make a difference for women and girls.
 We’ve taken action on everything from fighting for fair pay to supporting women in leadership to helping stop campus sexual assault.
+[Offer details on a recent success or event you organized.]

 Now, we are taking our activism a step further and raising money for AAUW.
-We are competing with more than 100 other student organizations to see who can raise the most funds and have the biggest impact!
+We are competing with more than 100 other student organizations to see who can raise the most funds for women and girls!

 Please join me in the fight by making an online donation toward my goal of [your personal or organization’s goal] in honor of my AAUW student organization at [your school].